gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 In addition, when an image appears, it goes from blank background to fully there from one frame to another.
 This can also be visually jarring.
 Like css has a `transition` prop to help position shifts feel gradual, images feel more aesthetically pleasing when they have placeholders.

-Gatsby's image plugin both holds the spot for your image (whether it's a fixed or fluid size), and provides a background -- blurred, a background color, or traced SVG.
+Gatsby Image's will hold the spot for your image automatically when you specify `width` prop, and depending on your preference, will provide a background -- blurred, a background color, or traced SVG, while the image loads.

 ![../images/gatsby-image-gif.gif]
 ### Cropping and compressing overly large images